kmacpher67/votersmap/README.md

 ## Docker hell issues for containerization

 WARNING: Image for service smstest was built because it did not already exist.
-To rebuild this image you must use `docker-compose build` or `docker-compose up --build`.
+To rebuild this image you must use `docker-compose build` or `ls `.

 docker build -t smstext_smstest:latest .